geseib/vpcintro/website/content/Lab2-TransitGateway/70-DeployTGW/75-Edit Subnet routes.md

 1. From the **Amazon VPC** console and from the left menu select **Route tables** (_it will be near the top of the list_).
    ![Route tables](/images/tgw-vpc-rt-vpc64-list.png)

+1. Check the box next to the Private route table for 10.64.0.0/16 subnet (named like **VPC64-Private route table**)

 1. Click the **Action** button, and select **Edit routes**.

    ![Edit Route](/images/tgw-vpc-rt-vpc64-edit.png)